 Paying an Attendant With a Credit Card

 If the gas station situates the attendant behind security glass, the credit card is passed using a drawer.
-The customer tells the attendant the amount of gas that will be purchased and the card is charged for that amount.
+The customer tells the attendant the amount of gas that will be purchased, and the card is charged for that amount.
 The attendant then returns the card through the drawer, along with a receipt to be signed.
 The customer returns the signed receipt and goes back to pump the gas.

-Paying at the Pump
+Paying With a Credit Card at the Pump

 Purchasing gas at the pump avoids the walk, signature and paperwork associated with paying at the counter.
-After swiping the card, most pay-at-the-pump systems will ask for the ZIP code of the billing address for the card.
+After swiping or inserting the card, most pay-at-the-pump systems will ask for the ZIP code of the billing address for the card.
 This is a security measure to prevent the use of stolen or lost credit cards to purchase gas at the pump.
 After keying in the ZIP code, the customer can start pumping gas.

-Holds on Credit Cards
+Why Holds Are Placed on Credit Cards

 If the amount of gas that will be purchased is unknown when the card is swiped, the gas station can put a hold on the card for a pre-set amount.
 This ensures that the card being used can cover the amount of the purchase.
 For example, when a customer paying at the counter intends to fill the tank, a hold will be entered by the attendant.
-The amount of the hold varies between gas stations, but is commonly set between $75 and $125.
-Once the purchased is finalized, the actual amount is charged to the card.
-The hold usually falls off of the account within 3 to 5 business days.
-Holds also are placed on pay-at-the-pump transactions.
+The amount of the hold varies between gas stations, but it can go up to $100 or more, according to WFMY News.